TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-dashboard-custom-cards-statistics.md

 The cards use a JavaScript API to find a date selector on the current dashboard view and read the specified date range.
 Recently the Statistics and Statistics Graph cards were given a YAML only option to set their range using the energy date selector.
 There are also a few custom cards that do the same thing, bad sadly not Mini Graph Card, ApexCharts or Plotly.

-But maybe I don't need to.
+But maybe I don't need them.
 The energy date selector has presets for "Today", "Yesterday", "This Week", etc. You can step forwards and backwards a day, week, month or year at a time.
 Everything's aligned to whole days.
-The Statistics cards already support external entities.
+The Statistics cards already support external statistics entities.

 {% include candid-image.html src="/assets/images/home-assistant/energy-selection-statistics-metered-measured.png" alt="Energy Date Period with Statistics Graph showing metered vs measured" %}